nadjathan/hs-intro-web-design-js-user-input-mini-lab-meteor-web-development/README.md

 See if you can make suggestions for them based on the type of food they'd like to eat, the types of places they'd like to visit, etc. You'll need to use if-statements to trigger events based on their input.

-<a href='https://learn.co/lessons/hs-intro-web-design-js-user-input-mini-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-design-js-user-input-mini-lab' title='User Input Mini App'>User Input Mini App</a> on Learn.co and start learning to code for free.</p>